flatlandchurch/flatland-site-hugo/content/discipleship.md

 ### How do I sign up?

-Click the button below to fill out a short questionnaire.
-You'll be able to let us know if you'd prefer to meet one-on-one or with a small cohort.
-Someone from our team will contact you to answer any questions you may have, set up a time to introduce you to a mentor or cohort leader, and to help you get started.
+Click the button below to see all of our Discipleship Pathway units.
+Click on a unit for details and registration information.

 <a href="/units" class="btn btn--primary">Let's Get Started</a>